GaloisInc/saw-script/doc/manual/manual.md

 elements to read.
 The number of elements does not need to be the same as the number of elements allocated or written in the initial state.
 However, reading past the end of an object or reading a location that has not been initialized will lead to an error.

-TODO: note safety variables
+In this list, the special name `$safety` refers to a `Term` describing the conditions under which the result of symbolic execution is well-defined.
+It can be useful to obtain this `Term` and prove that it's always valid (that the program is always safe), or that it's valid under the expected preconditions.

 ## Examples